 To create a shortcut that is usable over the network:

-The shortcut that is created is called something similar to: Shortcut to hyperview_winsock.exe.
-To rename it to something that identifies it as DBDOC, right-click on it and choose Rename.
+The shortcut that is created will be called something similar to hyperview.exe - Shortcut.
+To rename it to something that identifies it as DBDOC, right-click it and choose Rename.

 Next, verify that the shortcut was created properly.
 To do this right-click on the shortcut and choose Properties.
 The two fields we want to take a look at are Target and Start-in.

-Once you have verified that the proper paths are in place, you need to tell it where to locate and open your M14 file from.
+Once you have verified that the proper paths are in place, you need to tell it where to locate and open your project file from.

-When the Hyperview kit was installed on your computer, a folder was created to hold M14 files.
-A path to that folder needs to be added after the target so Hyperview knows where to find M14 files.
-The easiest way to specify the M14 folder is to cut and paste the path from the Start in text box of the Shortcut Properties dialog.
+When the Hyperview kit was installed on your computer, a folder was created to hold project files.
+A path to that folder needs to be added after the target so Hyperview knows where to find project files.
+The easiest way to specify this folder is to cut and paste the path from the Start in text box of the Shortcut Properties dialog.

 When you are finished your shortcut should look like this:

-This shortcut can now be copied to the desktop of any user who needs to be able to access your latest M14 file.
+This shortcut can now be copied to the desktop of any user who needs to be able to access your latest project file.

 DBDOC ©1996 - 2018 G. Michaels Consulting Ltd., all rights reserved.
 Website largely available under the terms of the AGPLv3.
 Unless noted otherwise the following are products, trademarks, service marks and/or registered trademarks of their owners and/or holders in the U.S. and/or other countries.
 MediaView, Microsoft, Visual Studio and Windows are owned and/or held by Microsoft Corporation.
 AutoCAD is a registered trademark of AutoDesk, Inc. MicroStation is a product of Bentley Systems, Inc. 800xA, ABB, INFI 90, and Symphony are owned and/or held by ABB Group.
 RoviSys Turbo Lite Server is owned and/or held by The RoviSys Company.